 Investment Banking vs Hedge Fund Salary

 It’s all about sticking to the career you choose.
-If you stick to investment banking, in the long run you will earn millions.
+If you stick to investment banking, in the long run, you will earn millions.
 But the pay-off in hedge funds is much more.
 Your earning may reach a billion dollars.
-The idea is do some soul-searching before you start so that you can pull through in tough times.
+The idea is doing some soul-searching before you start so that you can pull through in tough times.